ebergq/lunch-and-learn/README.md

 maximum xs = ?
 ```

-To be able to be sure this function behaves correctly we need two property based tests:
+To be able to be sure this function behaves correctly, we need two property-based tests:
 ```hs
 prop_MaximumResultInOriginalList :: [Int] -> Property
 prop_MaximumResultInOriginalList xs = xs /= [] ==> maximum xs `elem` xs